JoshyBoi222/java-frameworks/README.md

 Committed and pushed with message "Created buy now button that updates and deletes product and displays a message showing if purchase was successful or failed"

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.
 •  Modify the sample inventory to include the maximum and minimum fields.
 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+File: Parts.java
+Line: 31-34
+Change: Added fields for minimum and maximum inventory

+File: Parts.java
+Line: 44-58
+Change: Updated the Part constructors to include minInv and maxInv

+File: Parts.java
+Line: 89-95
+Change: Added getters and setters for minInv and maxInv

+File: Parts.java
+Line: 105
+Change: Added a method to check if inventory is between min and max values

+File: BootStrapData.java
+Line: 41-74
+Change: Added min and max inventory fields for parts of the sample inventory

+File: InhousePartForm.html
+Line: 24-28
+Change: Added text input for minInv and maxInv

+File: OuthousePartForm.html
+Line: 25-29
+Change: Added text input for minInv and maxInv

+File: application.properties
+Line: 6
+Change: Renamed the database file to “task-G-completed”

+File: AddInhousePartController.java
+Line: 44-47
+Change: Updated code to check if inventory value is between minimum and maximum values

+File: AddOutsourcedPartController.java
+Line: 45-48
+Change: Updated code to check if inventory value is between minimum and maximum values

+Committed and pushed with message "Added fields for minimum and maximum inventory for parts, renamed database file and added method to ensure that inventory is between min and max values"